 Before starting the trip, we went to a traveller’s Medicine Center in our city.
-We told them about the purpose of our trip and they gave us a list of recommendations to consider when eating street food.
+We told them about the purpose of our trip and they gave us a list of recommendations and food safety tips to consider when eating street food.
 We list here everything we learned on the way and the advice we received from the Traveller’s Center.
 Of course, no advice is a foolproof method, but it has worked very well.

 Choosing Where to Eat:

 There is no better guide than someone who lives in the area.
 A recommendation like this is a guarantee of a hygienic place with an authentic taste.
 After all, besides not getting sick, you also have to enjoy the experience, right?